...

 Chickweed is a winter annual broadleaf weed.

-The most common type found in lawns is Stellaria media.
+The most common type found in lawns is Stellaria media, which is one of the most common weeds found in lawns.

 Another type is Cerastium fontanum.